-The main refrigerator settings can be set / controlled by the EC800 control panel or the Swift Command app.
-These controls work in parallel with the ones on the fridge control panel, so the settings cab be changed by either method.

-The related control anel sceens are shown below
+The main refrigerator settings can be set / controlled by the EC970 control panel or the Swift Command app.
+These controls work in parallel with the ones on the fridge control panel, so the settings can be changed by either method.
+The related control panel screens are shown below.